-The Centers for Disease Control and Prevention (CDC), within the Department of Health and Human Services (HHS), is a federal public health agency that develops and supports communitybased and population-wide programs and systems to promote health and to prevent the leading causes of disease, injury, disability, and death, both domestically and globally.
-Its stated mission is to "protect America from health, safety and security threats, both foreign and in the [United States]."1 In addition to its role supporting ongoing public health activities, the agency has played a major role in the federal response to the Coronavirus Disease 2019 (COVID-19) pandemic and in other disease outbreaks and public health emergencies.
-The Agency for Toxic Substances and Disease Registry (ATSDR), headed by the CDC director, is tasked with identifying potential public health effects from exposure to hazardous substances.
+The Centers for Disease Control and Prevention (CDC) works to protect public health by providing leadership, information, and scientific expertise in preventing and controlling diseases, including outbreaks of infectious diseases.
+The CDC also works to promote health and quality of life, by supporting and undertaking efforts that aim to prevent and control injury, disability, and environmental health threats.
+Its stated mission is to "protect America from health, safety and security threats, both foreign and in the [United States]."
+In addition to its role supporting ongoing public health activities, the agency has played a major role in the federal response to the Coronavirus Disease 2019 (COVID-19) pandemic and in other disease outbreaks and public health emergencies.
+The Agency for Toxic Substances and Disease Registry (ATSDR), a separate operating division headed by the CDC Director, is tasked with identifying potential public health effects from exposure to hazardous substances.

 Two features characterize CDC's mission and programs.
 First, CDC programs tend to focus on prevention of adverse health outcomes, rather than treatment or clinical care after a health issue arises.
-Second, CDC programs focus on a population and community-wide health interventions, rather than those that serve individuals.
+Second, CDC programs promote health on a population and community-wide basis.
 CDC also administers some health services and compensation-related programs as discussed later in this report.
 CDC is organized into a number of centers, institutes and offices (CIOs) as shown in Figure 1.
-Some of these CIOs focus on specific public health challenges (e.g., injury prevention), while others focus on general public health capabilities (e.g., surveillance and laboratory services).2
+Some of these CIOs focus on specific public health challenges (e.g., injury prevention), while others focus on general public health capabilities (e.g., surveillance and laboratory services).